ChukwukaJ/Playing_with_API_summative/README.md

 Screenshots documenting the process were uploaded:

-SSH permission denied
+SSH permission denied - Since I am a resubmission student and my computer crashed, I was unable to retrieve saved key pair and it is a different computer I am using.
+Also the previous free domain subscription I was given has expired, thats why I had to find an alternative.

 Host key mismatch

-Unresponsive servers on browser
+Unresponsive servers on browser - Requesting new servers only brought me the same servers configured to the previous key and dependables

-Load balancer timeout pages
+Load balancer timeout pages - Same for the load balancer

 Server panel screenshots